Skip to main content

 Managing a group

 Deleting a group revokes access for every member to anything shared with the group.
-Libra shows you how many resources will be affected before you confirm.
+Before you confirm, Libra lists the resources the group still has access to.

 Assigning research-database licenses